Jakeler/Jakeler.github.io/_posts/2019-08-27-nas-performance-sshfs-nfs-smb.md

 No big surprises here, NFS fastest in plaintext, SSHFS fastest in encryption.
 SMB always slightly behind NFS.

 ## Conclusion
-In trusted home network NFS without encryption is the best choice on Linux.
-If you want encryption i would switch to SSHFS, it is a way simpler setup, more efficient and often not much slower than plaintext NFS.
+In trusted home networks NFS without encryption is the best choice on Linux.
+If you want encryption i would switch to SSHFS, it is a way simpler setup, more cpu efficient and often not much slower than plaintext NFS.
 Samba/SMB is also not far behind, but only really makes sense in a mixed (Windows/Linux) environment.

 Thanks for reading, i hope it was helpful.